 Metra's nonoperating revenue includes federal, state, and local grant reimbursements, sales tax revenue, and other operating assistance distributed through appropriations from the RTA.
-Metra's statutory share of RTA sales tax proceeds was approximately \$392.1 million and \$386.1 million, respectively, during the years ended December 31, 2016 and 2015.
-RTA capital funding was \$89.0 million and \$67.8 million during the years ended December 31, 2016 and 2015.
-Illinois Department of Revenue's share of capital financing funding was \$6.5 million and \$15.6 million, and a local share was \$0.7 million and a reduction of \$0.6 million during the years ended December 31, 2016 and 2015, respectively.
-During 2015, Metra received \$6.0 million in operating assistance from RTA; in addition, Metra had \$12.3 million as an advance under the RTA's Innovation Coordination and Enhancement Program (ICE) in 2015 to fund new initiatives.
+Metra's statutory share of RTA sales tax proceeds was approximately \$389.5 million and \$390.7 million, and non-statutory share of RTA sales tax proceeds was approximately \$0.5 million and \$1.4 million, respectively, during the years ended December 31, 2017 and 2016.
+RTA capital funding was \$39.0 million and \$89.0 million during the years ended December 31, 2017 and 2016.
+Illinois Department of Revenue's share of capital financing funding was \$0.0 million and \$6.5 million, and a local share was \$6.0 million and a reduction of \$0.7 million during the years ended December 31, 2017 and 2016, respectively.
+In 2017, Metra received an advance of \$3.5 million in ICE funding from RTA.
+Metra received \$2.5 million of operating assistance in 2017 from RTA.
+In 2017, Metra used \$1.8 million in ICE funding to defray the cost associated with the Ventra Mobile Application.
 In 2016, Metra received an advance of \$4.8 million in ICE funding from RTA.
 Metra did not receive any operating assistance in 2016 from RTA.
 In 2016, Metra used \$2.3 million in ICE funding to defray the cost associated with the Ventra Mobile Application.

-(m) Implementation of Accounting Pronouncements
+(m) Reclassification